 This scenario plays out when you hear a parent say, “My parents did _____ and I turned out ok!”

 For example, you might hear someone say, “I never wore a seatbelt growing up, and I turned out fine.”
-Chances are, if this were the case, the same person problem wasn’t in a messy car accident either.
+Chances are, if this were the case, the same person probably wasn’t in a messy car accident, either.

 In parenting circles, you’ll often hear someone say, “I was spanked all the time, but I turned out ok.”
 But the truth is we can’t let a single person’s experience justify spanking ALL children who come from a plethora of different backgrounds and who have different predispositions.
-Or when multiple scientific studies tell us it has a negative affect on children.
+Or, when multiple scientific studies tell us it has a negative effect on children.

 And sure, this negative effect might be something as simple as a quick-temper or mild anxiety, but it could also create emotional trauma that is much deeper than you ever intended.